Mission and History

 1) providing lab space at our Brooklyn Biosafety Level 1 facility, access to free or discounted supplies, and mentorship to support local public high school science teachers and their students.

-2) distributing resources to the network of community labs across the world.
-We curate a website of best practices & protocols, act as a node in Bionet (a DNA shared distribution service), and help new labs emerge.
+2) distributing resources to labs across the world.
+We curate and distribute best practices & protocols, act as a node in Bionet (a DNA shared distribution service), and help new labs emerge.

-3) engaging the public through classes, workshops and public forums.
+3) engaging the public through classes, talks, workshops and public forums.